Dr Nick Child BSc MB ChB MPhil MRCPsych

 Edinburgh and Lanarkshire

-For those outside Scotland, jaws drop in disbelief when they hear what I’m about to tell you.
-Those of us inside Scotland are so used to it that no one bats an eyelid any more.
+Elsewhere, jaws drop in disbelief when they hear what I’m about to tell you.
+In Scotland no one bats an eyelid any more.

 The most complex and difficult cases of separated families head for family court.
 When parents cannot otherwise talk or agree, the courts are where decisions are made.
-These are cases where disputes over contact or residence are often covertly transformed – under the guise of informal hearings – into concerns of harm, of disturbance, of poor care, of risk, of physical or emotional abuse, of coercive control or undue influence relating to children.
+These are cases where disputes over contact or residence are often transformed – at a series of informal hearings – into concerns of harm, of disturbance, of poor care, of risk, of physical or emotional abuse, of coercive control or undue influence relating to children.

 Over several decades in Scotland, this system has become overwhelmingly dominated by lawyers.
-Not one of the legal professionals in their various roles – not one – is required to have any qualification or training in assessing or working with children and families.
+Not one of the legal professionals in their various roles in family law – not one – is required to have any qualification or training in assessing or working with children and families.

 Family lawyers and courts need to be part of the system..
 Those involved may be sensible, experienced and well-intentioned.
 People’s successful work is never noticed as much as failure is.
-But as soon as we look at the role of Child Welfare (formerly Bar) Reporter, their lack of skill jumps right off the page when we look at the whole system more closely and compare it with international best practice in family law and standard practice in other regulated professions, we come off very poorly indeed.
+But as soon as we look at the role of Child Welfare (formerly Bar) Reporter, their lack of skill jumps right off the page.
+And when we look at the whole system more closely and compare it with international best practice in family law and standard practice in other regulated professions, we come off very poorly indeed.

 Several gaps can be remedied by bringing skilled professionals back into the family law system.
-Over decades, they have collectively drifted, or been discouraged, from bringing the skill in their profession to bear on cases where the lack of such skill should be seen as a fault.
-To Scotland’s greater shame, a forthcoming review will seek to legitimise incompetent professional practice that’s somehow been tolerated within our current system for decades.
+Over decades, they have collectively drifted or been discouraged from bringing the skill in their profession to bear on cases where the lack of such skill should be seen as a fault.
+To Scotland’s greater shame, a forthcoming review could seek to legitimise incompetent professional practice that’s somehow been tolerated within our current system for decades.

 Those doing this job aren’t qualified for it

-In contrast with Scotland, other countries have comprehensive professional systems in place for the family courts.
+In contrast with Scotland, other countries have professional systems in place for the family courts.
 England and Wales have Cafcass (Child and family court advisory and support service) where the equivalent practitioners are fully qualified social workers.

 I’m a retired child psychiatrist and family therapist.
 I trained and worked in Scotland.
 I have developed the widest concern for cases going through Scottish family courts.
-Intensive study and active networking over the past eight years equip me with a comprehensive understanding of the current field.
+Over the past eight years, intensive study and networking give me a comprehensive understanding of the current field.

 We don’t want qualified people (?!!)

-At the relevant Scottish events I’ve attended, there’s hardly a member present, nor a mention of, the qualified professions that share the stage everywhere else in the world.
+At relevant Scottish events I’ve attended, there’s hardly a member present – nor mention of – the qualified professions that share the stage elsewhere in the world.
 In Scotland, it’s all lawyers and worried voluntary groups lobbying hard mostly on behalf of parent groups.
-The voluntary organisations often don’t have qualified professionals nor professional standards of research, of skilled assessment or experience of work with the whole child and family situation.
+Most voluntary organisations don’t have qualified professionals or professional standards of research, of skilled assessment, or experience of working with whole family and child situations.

-At a recent event last November, no one denied this description.
-No one else took note of an experienced speaker saying that an expert assessment is needed in complex cases.
+At an event last November, no one denied this description.
+No one else took note of an authoritative view that an expert assessment is needed in complex cases.
 Astonishingly, the audience stayed silent when leading presenters said, with no shame at all, that no one wanted qualified people involved.
 If the Scottish public got wind of this comprehensive de-professionalisation of the assessment of our children and families, there would be far more than the noise of eyelids batting.

 One of many things the forthcoming review will consider is a recommendation that the private practice solicitors who act as Child Welfare (formerly Bar) Reporters should now receive two days training.
 That’s just two days to cover everything.
 So, what takes qualified professionals many years is supposed to be learned, for this even more complex kind of work, in just two days.
-Scotland could be about to confirm that it is acceptable for disturbed vulnerable children to rely on the well-intentioned but unaided services of lawyers with the most minimal of training.

 Obviously a couple of workshops of awareness-raising is a good thing for family lawyers.
 But that won’t solve the system’s key problems.
-Even if they wanted to, lawyers shouldn’t add on those years of specialist training.
-Apart from the drop in income, unidisciplinary systems (monopolies) do not work as well as multi-disciplinary ones do.
-So the answer has to be to bring back more of those qualified professionals who are already properly trained.
+Uni-disciplinary systems (monopolies) do not work as well as multi-disciplinary ones do.
+The answer has to be to bring back more of those qualified professionals who are already properly trained.
 They also need the added specialist skills for this particular kind of work.